Can I Waive My Lunch Break in California?

 To protect employee safety and wellbeing, employers are legally required to give their workers break periods for meals and rest time during the course of a work day.

 Sometimes, though, you may not need or want a break.
-You might think it’s more efficient for you to work through your lunch period, for instance, and finish your work early.
+You might think it’s more efficient for you to waive your lunch break, for instance, and finish your work early.

-And in some cases, California employees can do just that.
+So, can you waive your lunch break in California?
+In some cases, California employees can do just that.
 In other situations, though, it’s not so simple — or legal — for you to skip your lunch break and work straight through a shift.

 California’s meal period laws are often a source of confusion for both employers and employees — especially since those laws often change across industries and from city to city.

-This blog post will walk through California’s basic rules around meal breaks, describe the situations when workers are allowed to skip these breaks, and explain what to do if your employer won’t allow you to take your required meal and rest breaks.
+This blog post will walk through California’s basic rules around meal breaks, describe the situations when workers are allowed to waive these meal breaks, and explain what to do if your employer won’t allow you to take your required meal and rest breaks.

 If you have questions about working through your lunch break, Ottinger Employment Lawyers can assist you.
 Contact us online today or call 213-204-8002.